logchimp/docs/docs/cli/config/generate.md

 ---
 title: logchimp config:generate
+description: Generate a new configuration for a LogChimp instance.
 slug: /docs/cli/config/generate
 ---

-Generate a new configuration for a LogChimp instance.

 ```bash
 USAGE